 John Boozman consistently votes with his party over Arkansas, and remains relatively unknown in Arkansas despite more than a decade in Washington.
 Boozman has recently faced criticism from national Republicans following lackluster polling and fundraising numbers, while Democrats have recruited a strong candidate in Conner Eldridge, a former US Attorney who worked to keep Arkansas communities safe from violent crime and drug trafficking.

 Eldirdge is an outstanding public servant, and the DSCC is proud to support his campaign.

 Democrats are well-positioned to retain the California Senate seat and continue Senator Barbara Boxer’s legacy of leading on the issues that matter most for working families.
 California has a “top two” or “jungle primary” election system meaning that the top two vote winners in the primary will move on to the general election, regardless of their party affiliation.
 Republicans have not won a Senate race in California since 1988.

-State Attorney General Kamala Harris has already announced her plans to run for the open seat.
+State Attorney General Kamala Harris and Rep. Loretta Sanchez have already announced their plans to run for the open seat.

 Before coming to the Senate, Bennet served as Superintendent of the Denver Public Schools where he led a bold reform effort to increase student achievement and turn around failing schools.
 During his first term in the Senate, Senator Michael Bennet has used his background in business and public service to champion issues that are most important to middle class families in Colorado.
 Bennet has been an effective leader on issues such as immigration, small business support and, of course, education.